IaBrilliant/Particle-Identification/README.md

 Convolutional Neural Networks (CNNs) have been widely applied as a high-accuracy visual recognition tool to solve various classification problems.
-We studied the performance of a multi-layer CNN employed as a classifier for a commonly used particle identification technique - Cherenkov Ring-imaging .
+We studied the performance of a multi-layer CNN employed as a classifier for a commonly used particle identification technique - Cherenkov Ring-imaging.

 <p align="center">
 <img width="370" alt="Cherenkov" src="https://user-images.githubusercontent.com/66305897/169488702-37bf46d8-bb05-463c-a8e9-a5383db1d0b7.png">